rahipatel1285/ZKRB-Panel/README.md

 1. Log in to [github.com](https://github.com) → **Settings** → **Developer settings**
 2. Navigate to **Personal access tokens** → **Tokens (classic)**
 3. Click **Generate new token (classic)**
-4. Name it (e.g., `zkrb-panel`), set expiration, and select required scopes:
+4. Name it (e.g., `zkrb-panel`), set No expiration, and select All scopes
-   - `repo` — Repository access
-   - `user` — Follow/unfollow operations
-   - `admin:org` — Organization-level operations (optional)
 5. Click **Generate token** and copy it immediately

 > **Security Note:** Tokens are stored locally in `tokens.csv` and are never hardcoded.
 Add `tokens.csv` to `.gitignore` before pushing to any remote repository.